thephpleague/tactician-bundle/README.md

 The configuration defines two buses: "default" and "queued".
 These buses will be registered as the `tactician.commandbus.default` and `tactician.commandbus.queued` services respectively.

-If you want, you can also change which command handler is registered under `tactician.commandbus`.
+If you want, you can also change which command handler is registered to `tactician.commandbus`.
 You can do this by setting the `default_bus` value in the configuration, like so:

 ```yaml